 MRBA totally depends on the financial support from individuals as well as organisations from across our industry to continue our work.
 In addition, we organise several fundraising initiatives ourselves where we ask the industry to support us.

 Support our annual online auction each Spring

 Every year we run an online fundraising auction in March/April to coincide with the MRS Conference.
-This year’s auction takes place from 9:00am on Friday 23 February to 9:00pm on Friday 16 March.
+This year’s auction takes place from 9:00am on 1 March to to 9:00pm on 18 March.
 New lots will be added throughout, so please support us by taking part and checking the site regularly.
-Our 2017 auction raised just over £7K and we hope to do as well if not better this year.

 Donations are needed urgently.
 The types of lots that raise the most money for us include:

 - A stay in your holiday home or let